 - Have a child under the age of five.

-Both the SNAP program and the WIC program are managed by individual states.
-Each state has their own application process, and some states even offer online applications.
-Other states require you to apply in person or by regular mail.
+Individual states manage the SNAP and WIC programs.
+Each state has its own application process, with some offering online applications while others require you to apply in person or by regular mail.

 To apply for SNAP, you will need to find your state’s Food and Nutrition Service’s office via the state locator map, then contact your state agency.

-To apply for WIC, find your state program’s contact information or website from the WIC Directory.
+To apply for WIC, find your state program’s contact information or website through the WIC Directory.

 More From GOBankingRates